connect-midhunr/rossmann-sales-prediction/README.md

 ## :book: Data Visualization

 An interactive dashboard was also created with Power BI to display charts associated with the analysis.
-It included features like drill-through and customized tooltip.
+It includes features like drill-through and customized tooltip.

 <img src="Images/DataViz.png" alt="Banner">